BalaQan/Artela-node-run-guide/README.md

 #Vote for the active proposals by placing the Proposal number + vote "yes or no" in the code below:

   artelad tx gov vote 1 yes --from wallet --chain-id artela_11822-1 --gas-adjustment 1.5 --gas auto --gas-prices 0.025uart -y

+#To see the full specifications of the validator, use the following command:

+ artelad q staking validator $(artelad keys show wallet --bech val -a)